stella-emu/stella/stella/README-GP2X.txt

 ------------------------------
 Known GP2X Performance Issues:
 ------------------------------
-Pitfall 2 runs slow due to extra hardware emulation.
+Pitfall 2 runs slow due to the need for extra hardware emulation.
 Steve foresees this being fixed in the future.

-The GP2X port of Stella, due to the current state of GP2X kernel/driver development, cannot play PAL ROMs as the GP2X cannot handle video modes greater than 320x240.
-When this changes, we'll follow suit.

 ---------------------
 Installation to GP2X:
 ---------------------
 Place files 'stella' and 'stella.gpe' into a directory of your choice.
-Stella defaults to '/mnt/sd/' for the ROM and Snapshot directory.
+Stella defaults to '/mnt/sd' for the ROM and Snapshot directory.
 If you are having issues with getting Stella to run after an older install, try deleting the stellarc file then the state directory located in your Stella install folder.